This document explains how we use your personal data.

 Where you have provided your consent for us to do so, we may also use this data for the purposes of carrying out marketing activities, specifically in order to tailor the offers, advertisements and promotions that we bring to your attention when we contact you.

 1.4 Sensitive Personal Data.
 During the course of using our services and providing us with information in order for us to obtain quotes for you, you may provide us with sensitive information about yourself (“sensitive data”).
 This sensitive data may include your medical history, and details of any previous convictions you may have had.
 We may use this data to provide you with insurance quotations generated by our panel of brokers and insurers, and for providing our services to you.
-However, we will only process this sensitive data if you consent to us doing so.

 1.5 Website data.
 We may process data about your use of our website and services (“website data“).
 The website data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the website data is our analytics tracking system.
 This website data may be processed for the purposes of analysing the use of the website and services.